reconsumeralization/AutoGem/README.md

 - The current implementation does not support streaming predictions.
 - Only prediction requests with single instances (images) are supported; batch predictions are not yet implemented.
 - The API may impose limits on the number of requests per minute or other usage restrictions.

-Adjust the command based on the project's programming language and chosen testing framework.